 In 2003, he was a finalist for Australian of the Year.
 In 2015, he was awarded an honorary doctorate from the University of Canberra and appointed as an adjunct professor at the University of Sydney.

 Acting Chief Executive of SIRA, Carmel Donnelly

-In January 2016, Carmel began leading regulation of workers compensation and the home building compensation in NSW.
-Carmel is committed to improving health, social and economic outcomes as a risk-based, evidence informed regulator.
+In January 2016, she began leading regulation of workers compensation and the home building compensation as an Executive Director in SIRA.

 Please visit the State Insurance Regulatory Authority's website at www.sira.nsw.gov.au for more information.